Skip to main content

 Summary

-Construction Billing Software with Progress Invoicing: Complete Guide [2026]
+Construction Billing Software with Progress Invoicing and AIA Billing [2026]

-This guide compares the top construction billing software platforms for 2026, breaks down the progress invoicing workflow step by step, and gives you the feature checklist you need to select the right solution for your operation.
+This guide compares construction billing software workflows for 2026, breaks down progress invoicing step by step, and gives you the feature checklist you need to evaluate AIA billing, GC invoicing, subcontractor pay app review, retainage tracking, and accounting integrations.

 Stop losing revenue to slow billing cycles.
 Find and win the projects that fuel your pipeline with AI-powered bid discovery.